kjkrum/sablecc-streams/README.md

 The license and related files are included in the source tree as resources because they can be displayed by the software.
 They can be found in the `org.sablecc.sablecc` package.

 ## How it works
-Standard SableCC expects a single terminal production followed by an `EOF`.
-In this version, `EOF` can also represent the end of a production.
-When the lexer encounters an unrecognized token, it produces an `EOF` instead of throwing a `LexerException`.
-This is how the parser recognizes the end of a production followed by garbage.
-When the parser encounters an `ERROR` action, it tests what the action would be if the next token were `EOF`.
-If the hypothetical action is `ACCEPT`, the parser synthesizes an `EOF` and returns the production.
-This is how the parser recognizes the end of a production followed by a recognized token.

-There are some limitations to this approach.
-See [Issues](#issues).
+Standard SableCC has a strict lexer that throws an exception when it encounters an unrecognized token, and a parser that expects a single terminal production followed immediately by an `EOF`.
+In this version, the lexer can emit `InvalidToken` and the parser skips unrecognized tokens and incomplete productions, backtracking and throwing out one character at a time to ensure nothing is missed. `LexerException` and `ParserException` are never thrown unless something is overridden to do so.
+(I may eliminate them completely before I consider this version finished.)

 ## Grammar
-The grammar must include an empty alternation of the terminal production.
-The parser needs to be able to return an empty production if it reads `EOF` before reading a non-empty production.
+There is no longer any requirement that the grammar include an empty alternation of the terminal production.
+If you want garbage to be returned for debugging purposes, include a single-character garbage token and corresponding production.

 ```
+Tokens
+    junk = [32..127] ; /* Or whatever. */

 Productions
-    event = {foo} foo | {bar} bar | {empty} ;
+    event = {foo} foo | {bar} bar | {junk} junk ;
 ```

 If responsiveness is important, avoid productions that include repetition.
 Consider a language that accepts A+.
-A call to `parse()` would not return until the stream is closed or the lexer encounters an unrecognized token.
+A call to `parse()` would not return until the lexer emits `EOF` or `InvalidToken`.
 Even if an unrecognized token is eventually expected, the caller would not receive the first production until the unrecognized token arrives.
-If the language accepted A instead of A+, then each A would be returned as it arrives.
+If the language accepted A instead of A+, then each A would be returned immediately.

 ## Usage
+A `Start` may contain a null production or a null `EOF`, but not both.
+The presence of a non-null `EOF` indicates the end of the stream.
 ```
 while(true) {
     final Start start = parser.parse();
     start.apply(visitor);
-    if(!start.getEOF().isSynthetic()) {
+    if(start.getEOF() != null) {
-        /* Actual end of stream. */
         break;
     }
 }